monk-afk/hasher/README.md

 ___

-Overview:

-The spawned process completes a batch before sending the serialized data to the parent process.
-A batch consists of a specific number of cycles, while a cycle covers all possible hexadecimal values for the frame size, which increment in non-parallel sequence.

-A frame size of 2 digits will create (16^frame) hex seeds, to complete 1 cycle of a batch.

-___

 Process Details:

+The batch process starts with the parent process creating worker processes, and one writer process.

+The parent process continuously polls for completed work in a non-blocking loop.

+Each worker creates a 64 character hexadecimal seed, composed of 32 random bytes.

+Each byte frame (2 chars) increments from their starting value in sequence by 1, and shifted by one position, to complete the range of possible hexadecimal values of one byte (256).

-The batch process starts by spawning child processes.
-The spawn creates a hex string with frames of digits with randomized starting values.
-Each frame is incremented in sequence by 1, for a complete cycle through the range of values.
-The table of hexadecimal seeds are then hashed with sha256.
+This creates a table of 16384 uniqe hexadecimal seeds, which are then hashed with sha256.

+The worker then passes the data to the parent process through a FIFO pipe file.

+The parent process accumulates the batches until each worker has produced one batch.
+The accumulated bulk data is transfered to the writer for additional processing.

-The seeds along with their hash are sorted by the first 2 characters of the hash.
-The bulk of each is concatenated into a single string then serialized.
-The detached process creates a FIFO pipe to send the serialized data for the init to process.
+The writer process receieves the hash-seed pairs, and sorts them by the first three characters of the hash.
+Each string is then converted to binary as 4-byte unsigned integers before writing to file.

-The parent skips processes which are not ready to send data.
-When received, the data is converted into unbroken binary strings, sorted by index and appended to file.

-If a target hash is provided as a command argument, the script will search through the data folder for a match.
-It takes the first two characters of the target hash, and reads from the corresponding file in chunks of 8192 bytes.
-This will print matches based on character length.
-In other words, how many matches for 'abc', 'abcd', 'abcde', etc.
+A binary file contains a single unbroken sequence of hash and seed pairs.

+One complete batch will yield 1MB on disk, organized into files named by the hash prefixes.

+By default, file prefix is 3 characters, and will eventually create 4096 files.

-Additionally search.lua can be used from command line as a standalone tool.
+The file named search.lua can be used from command line to search for a hash, and returns with the total matches based on character length.

 ___

 Contents:
   - init.lua
   - spawn.lua
-  - serialize.lua
+  - save.lua
   - search.lua
-  - sha256.lua (Used under License, Copyright (c) 2018-2022  Egor Skriptunoff)
+  - sha256.lua (Used under License, Copyright (c) 2014 Roberto Ierusalimschy)
+  - clip.lua
+  - stats.lua
   - data/

 ___

 Requirements:
-  - Lua >= 5.3 for string.pack functionality.
+  - Lua >= 5.3 to use string.pack and bitwise
   - Linux packages: `mkfifo`, `date`, `sleep`

 Command Line Arguments and Defaults:

-  - `spawn=1` number of concurrent processes serializing hashed hexadecimal seeds for the parent process
+  - `spawn=1` number of concurrent processes hashing hexadecimal seeds

-  - `batch=1` is the number of times to repeat the number of cycles before handoff to the parent process
+  - `batch=1` number of times to repeat the entire process. use `batch=0` for endless.

-  - `cycle=1` is the number of times to sequence through the range of hex values determined by the frame

-  - `frame=2` length of hex digits which increment in value non-parallel to other frames within the seed

-  - `target=` optional target hash to search for after completing all batches

 ___

 Examples with output:

-Run with default settings
+Run with default settings (1 batch, 1 worker)

     $ lua init.lua
-      256 hashes (16.00KB) in 0.298s [858.889hps/53.68KBbps]
+    > Processes: 1 	Batches: 1
+    > 16384h 	1.00MB 	1.340s 	12226h/s 	764.19KB/s

-Run three (3) sub-processes for 64 batches of 16 cycles:
+Run three (3) workers for 10 batches:

-    $ lua init.lua spawn=3 cycle=16 batch=64
+    $ lua init.lua spawn=3 batch=10
-      786432 hashes (48.00MB) in 464.340s [1693.655hps/105.85KBbps]

-With a frame size of 4 hex digits:

-    $ lua init.lua frame=4
-      65536 hashes (4.00MB) in 75.490s [868.138hps/54.26KBbps]

-With a target hash to search after completion:

-    $ lua init.lua spawn=2 cycle=2 batch=1 target=9bf357782d60bfcd5c37697b78759d62a2054388b6a51a5c41446dc2d04ce76f
-      1024 hashes (64.00KB) in 0.666s [1538.636hps/96.16KBbps]
-      Searching for 9bf357782d60bfcd5c37697b78759d62a2054388b6a51a5c41446dc2d04ce76f in archive
-      Pattern	Matches
-      9bf3	5
-      9bf	126
+    > Processes: 3 	Batches: 10
+    > 114688h 	7.00MB  	5.012s  	22882h/s 	1.40MB/s
+    > 212992h 	13.00MB 	9.985s  	21331h/s 	1.30MB/s
+    > 344064h 	21.00MB 	15.993s 	21513h/s 	1.31MB/s
+    > 491520h 	30.00MB 	20.711s 	23731h/s 	1.45MB/s
+    > 491520h 	30.00MB 	20.713s 	23729h/s 	1.45MB/s

-Search for a previously generated hash as a standalone operation:
+Search for a previously generated hash:

+  Positive match gives the seed:

+    $ lua search.lua 838abfeef24a3ba3a8060316c4f7ccfb9bd02de1c0b0b9e96eae6d0c1fe55215
+    > Hash: 838abfeef24a3ba3a8060316c4f7ccfb9bd02de1c0b0b9e96eae6d0c1fe55215
+    > Seed: 632b66842869b92f43780337ab07c17184e927aeb51ab896018ce0a13c9f1676

+  Closest matches given if no exact matches are found:

-    $ lua search.lua 9bf357782d60bfcd5c37697b78759d62a2054388b6a51a5c41446dc2d04ce76f
+    $ lua search.lua 8008ace23ae0a30ba404e4ec83bb6f2e32660fe10dfefd163c5d4722e587ecef
-      Pattern	Matches
+    > Matches	Pattern
-      9bf	126
-      9bf3	5
+    > 6     	8008

+____

+one hexadecimal character (f) represents 4 bits, one half byte. one hexadecimal digit (ff) consists of a single byte, or 8 bits. so 64 hex characters × 4 bits = 256 bits, which is 32 bytes.

 ```
 ___